Daniel Percival (director)

-Daniel Percival is a British director and screenwriter of television drama.
-His work has won BAFTAs.
+Daniel Percival is a British BAFTA-winning director and screenwriter of television drama.

 Career

 Having originally trained as a film editor Percival started directing documentaries for the BBC in the mid 1990s.
 One of his earliest successes was a two-part series about depression for Channel 4 in England, New Britain on the Couch, presented by psychologist Oliver James, as well as Ancient Inventions.